stpd1/stpd/README.md

 ## Symbols and environments

 Symbols uses the Javascript symbol type.
-They represent references to builtin-functions/expressions in the global environment (inside top-level expression) or local environment (inside user defined expression evaluation).
-Symbols not found in local environment are searched in parent environment up to global environment.
+They represent references to builtin-functions or expressions in the global environment or local environment.
+If a symbol is not found in the local environment, STPD searches the parent environment, ascending to the global level.

-A symbol in an expression can be pushed on stack (without its evaluation) using the ```str/tosymbol``` function.
-Conversely a symbol can be converted into a string with the ```symb/tostring``` function.
+A symbol in an expression can be pushed onto the stack (without evaluation) using the ```str/tosymbol``` function.
+Conversely, a symbol can be converted into a string with the ```symb/tostring``` function.

 ```
 "hi" str/tosymbol  ->  STACK: (hi)